7 Best Home Warranty Companies in Arizona 2025

 What Are ARW's Prices?

 American Residential Warranty's prices are on par with many of their competitors, in a league with prices on the more affordable side.
-Their plans range from $18-$130, with add-ons ranging from an extra $8-$25 a month, depending on your choice.
+Their plans range from $18-$130, with add-ons ranging from $8-$25 a month, depending on your choice.

 The service fee and deductible is $55 for using one of ARW's licensed contractors.
-However, if you decide to go with your own, you are responsible for paying the fee for that contractor, which also counts as your deductible
+However, if you decide to go with your own, you are responsible for paying the fee for that contractor, which also counts as your deductible.

 Prices of ARW's Plans